Cray-HPE/docs-csm/operations/image_management/IMS_export_import.md

    * Image ID
    * Image Name
    * Recipe Link Path

-1. (`ncn-mw`) For each image that you wish to export, use the `cray artifacts` cli to download the image manifest from Ceph S3.
+1. (`ncn-mw`) For each image that you wish to export, use the `cray artifacts` CLI to download the image manifest from Ceph S3.

    ```bash
    export IMAGE_ID=0f1acea4-2bf1-4931-ac19-ce3c484af540